A Lotte Data – Minecraft Data Pack

 • Husks can drop beetroot, poisonous potatoes, and either type of sand if killed by a player.
 They also drop raw gold instead of iron ingots.

 • Illusioners can drop arrows.
-Additionally, they can drop emeralds and light blocks (random level) if killed by a player.
+Additionally, they can drop emeralds, enchanted books with Illumination, and light blocks (random level) if killed by a player.
 Note that light blocks cannot be mined in Survival mode and instead must be destroyed by replacing them with another block.

 • Ocelots can drop feathers.